microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     </PropertyGroup>
     ```

-    We are explictly saying that our WPF application can be compiled both for the x86 and x64 architecture for the Windows platform.
+    We are explictly saying that our WPF application can be compiled both for the x86 and x64 architectures for the Windows platform.

 6. Now press CTRL+S, then right click again on the **ContosoExpenses.Package** and choose **Rebuild**.
 7. This time the compilation should complete without errors.
 If you still see an error related to the **project.assets.json** file, right click on the **ContosoExpenses** project in Solution Explorer and choose **Open Folder in File Explorer**.
 Delete the **bin** and **obj** folders and rebuild the **ContosoExpenses.Package** project.